You are located in service: RWTH-E-Mail

 Unrecognised malicious e-mails are likely to have been sent to multiple recipients as spam.
 It is likely that some of the other recipients have been tricked by the e-mail, so it is important that the e-mail is reported to the IT-ServiceDesk as early as possible to limit the damage.

-Please report the malicious e-mail by sending it as an attachment to servicedesk@itc.rwth-aachen.de and spam@access.ironport.com.
+Please report the malicious e-mail by sending it as an attachment (simply forwarding the e-mail as text is not sufficient!) to servicedesk@itc.rwth-aachen.de AND spam@access.ironport.com.
 The e-mail can then be analysed and countermeasures can be enacted.
-Simply forwarding the e-mail as text is not sufficient.

 Zusatzinformation